SiyuChenOxf/Modelling-for-CEA-shielding-and-LAAB/README.md

  * scripts: 'script_Fig1.R'

 ## Important parameters analysis
-We performed a one-way sensitivity analysis, two-way sensitivity analysis, multi-way sensitivity for incremental cost, incremental LYG and ICER when cost of shielding is considered and is not considered, respectively.
+We performed a one-way sensitivity analysis, two-way sensitivity analysis, multi-way sensitivity for incremental cost, incremental QALY and ICER when cost of shielding is considered and is not considered, respectively.
 We screened out the top 5 parameters in each of the three time horizons studied, e.g., 2 years, 5 years, and 10 years respectively.

 One-way sensitivity analysis
  * outputs: